davidcao1337/cloud-gcp-app/README.md

 4. Say "bye" to end the conversation

 ## Inquiries Examples
--Do they have a basketball team?
+- Do they have a basketball team?
--Do they have a computer science program?
+- Do they have a computer science program?
--Do they have a co-op program?
+- Do they have a co-op program?
--How much is the in-state tuition?
+- How much is the in-state tuition?